thoughtbot/guides/style/README.md

 * Don't misspell.
 * Don't vertically align tokens on consecutive lines.
 * If you break up an argument list, keep the arguments on their own lines and closing parenthesis on its own line.
+If the method takes an options hash, you may place the first argument on the same line as the method call.
 * If you break up a hash, keep the elements on their own lines and closing curly brace on its own line.
 * Indent continued lines two spaces.